Go Back to Immigration Forms and Information

 To get a Social Security Number (SSN), you must first find a job on campus or be approved for off-campus work (CPT, OPT, AT, etc.).

-If you have an on-campus job offer, your employer must fill out the “On-Campus Employment Authorization” form and you should submit it to the ISSA office no earlier than 2 weeks before your employment begins.
-If the job is off-campus, submit the job offer letter to the ISSA office.
+If you have an on-campus job offer, your employer must fill out the “On-Campus Employment Authorization” form and you should submit it to the OIED office no earlier than 2 weeks before your employment begins.
+If the job is off-campus, submit the job offer letter to the OIED office.

-An ISSA international student advisor will review our passport, visa, I-94 card, and I-20/DS-2019 and determine whether you have maintained immigration status before writing a letter of support.
+An OIED international student advisor will review our passport, visa, I-94 card, and I-20/DS-2019 and determine whether you have maintained immigration status before writing a letter of support.

 You may then take the letter of support to the Social Security Administration office in Salem and apply for a SSN.
 The original SSN will be mailed to you in a few days so make sure you get a receipt stating that you applied for a SSN.
 If working on-campus, you will need to take the receipt to the Payroll office at WOU in the Administration building.